pentaho/big-data-plugin/README.markdown

 If your fails to resolve the jacoco-maven-plugin version 0.7.7-SNAPSHOT
 ---------------
-This SNAPSHOT version is several releases of the Pentaho parent poms and is only available in the Pentaho artifact repositories.
-If you are trying to resolve through maven central or other public repositories you should override this with the latest version like this:
+The 0.7.7-SNAPSHOT property version for the jacoco-maven-plugin is defined in several releases of the Pentaho parent poms, but it is only available in the Pentaho artifact repositories.
+If you are trying to resolve through maven central or other public repositories you should override to get the latest version like this:

 `mvn -s -public-settings.xml -P central install -Djacoco-maven-plugin.version=0.7.7.201606060606`